second-state/serialize_deserialize_u8_i32/README.md

 serde = { version = "1.0.104", features = ["derive"] }
 ```

-# Why serialize as i32 integers
+# Why serialize as i32 integers?
 There are applications like SecondState's [Rust Storage Interface Library](https://github.com/second-state/rust_storage_interface_library), that let you store and load objects as i32.
 This crate allows you to serialize your data to i32 so that you can take advantge of these storage opportunities.

 # Serializing